Achieving Equity in Health Care: AGS work at the intersection of Structural Racism & Ageism

 In AGS Future Forward, we announced a ten-year goal of ensuring that research presented at our AGS Annual Scientific meeting and published in the Journal of the American Geriatrics Society would reflect the diversity of the population being studied

 • The AGS Annual Meeting Program Committee added language to the symposium submission site requesting attention to diversity in faculty presenters and in content.
-In 2022, the Program Committee is requiring that diversity be addressed whenever clinical research is being presented.
+In 2022, the Program Committee required that diversity be addressed whenever clinical research is being presented.

 • The Diversity in Research subcommittee of the AGS Research Committee added questions to the 2022 abstract submission process to gather baseline dat on diversity in research presented at the AGS Annual Meeting.
 Based on findings, the Committee will revisit the benchmarks and establish a plan for requiring diversity in research presented at the AGS annual meeting (2031 goal).
 We developed a FAQ for abstract submitters that explained why we included these questions in the submission process.